Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: PDW Order and Microscopic Model

 Another crucial constraint on the nature of this PDW superconductivity comes from the fact that STM experiments cannot probe a PDW directly but rather are sensitive to its consequences through the charge sector which must reveal the specific form of Kekul\'e order.
 One important consequence of these two-valley PDW states is that they can induce secondary order, involving charge-density waves (CDWs).
 A CDW arises from the bilinear coupling of the two valley condensates,

 which carries total momentum $4\mathbf Q$.
 On the atomic lattice this reduces to a modulation $\propto \cos(2\mathbf K\!\cdot\!\mathbf r)$ (since $3\mathbf K$ is a reciprocal vector), yielding a Kekul\'e $\sqrt{3}\!\times\!\sqrt{3}$ superlattice, i.e., a tripled unit cell.
 The slowly varying moir\'e-scale envelope is set by $ \boldsymbol{\delta q}=2\mathbf Q-2\mathbf K $ and thus varies on the length scale $|\boldsymbol{\delta q}|^{-1}$.
-Although a full analysis of this secondary order is beyond the scope of this work, this mechanism provides a connection between the proposed PDW and the STM experiments. \footnote{ A coexisting intervalley condensate with zero center-of-mass momentum, $\Delta_0$, can also couple to the PDW order to induce a secondary CDW: The charge modulation from this second mechanism has a momentum of $2\mathbf{Q}$ and, like the first, behaves as $\cos(2\mathbf{K}\cdot\mathbf{r})$ on the atomic scale.
-This will then lead to an observed Kekule pattern in the charge channel which can be observed in STM. }
+Although a full analysis of this secondary order is beyond the scope of this work, this mechanism provides a connection between the proposed PDW and the STM experiments~\footnote{ A coexisting intervalley condensate with zero center-of-mass momentum, $\Delta_0$, can also couple to the PDW order to induce a secondary CDW: The charge modulation from this second mechanism has a momentum of $2\mathbf{Q}$ and, like the first, behaves as $\cos(2\mathbf{K}\cdot\mathbf{r})$ on the atomic scale.
+This will then lead to an observed Kekule pattern in the charge channel which can be observed in STM. }.

 Although intra-valley pairing takes place in two different valleys, it is sufficient for our purposes to analyze a single valley separately.
 That the two valleys contribute independently is well-justified for small twist angles.
-Our microscopic theory is based on the Bistritzer-MacDonald (BM) continuum model for TBG, supplemented with a short-range attractive interaction.
-The BM model captures the essential physics of the moir\'e superlattice through two interlayer tunneling parameters, $w_{AA}$ and $w_{AB}$.
-A generic translationally invariant pairing interaction can be written as:
+Our microscopic theory is based on the Bistritzer-MacDonald (BM) continuum model for TBG\cite{Bistritzer2011,PhysRevB.100.035448,PhysRevB.99.035111}, supplemented with a finite, but short range attractive interaction.